ivandj0h/all_javascripts/README.md

 ## All Javascript Collections

-This is my Javascript Collection Codes
+This are my Javascript Collection Codes, hopefully it would be useful